Best Budget Camera

 Memory card access can be blocked by tripod plate

-If you’re on the hunt for a decent camera but don’t want to spend a fortune, the sub US$500 Olympus OM-D E-M10 Mark II may be just the thing.
+If you’re on the hunt for a decent camera but don’t want to spend a fortune, the sub $500 Olympus OM-D E-M10 Mark II may be just the thing.

-Though priced low, this camera is no slouch when it comes to function and form and has great improvements over its predecessor, the Olympus OM-D E-M10.
+Though priced low, this micro four thirds sensor camera is no slouch when it comes to function and form and has great improvements over its predecessor, the Olympus OM-D E-M10.

 Its magnesium alloy construction for one gives it a very substantial feel so with a reasonable amount of care, you can count on being able to use it for a long time to come.